the-clothing-loop/website/server/README.md

 To document, test and use the server independently, [Postman](https://www.postman.com/) is to be used.

 #### 6.1.
-Install Insomnia
+Install Postman

-Install one of the Insomnia Rest client options here:
+Install one of the Postman Rest client options here:

 a. app: https://www.postman.com/downloads/
 b. browser agent: https://www.postman.com/downloads/postman-agent/